Q: I am a minor (under 18 years old). Do I need parental consent to be seen at UHS?

 Q: I am a diabetic.
 Does UHS provide a container for disposal of needles?

 the container is full, bring it back to UHS to be exchanged for a new one.
 Call

 Q: Can I continue to self-administer my allergy shots while I am living in the residence hall?

-Q: How do you make an appointment?
+Q: How do I make an appointment?

-Q: How do I make an appointment for Behavioral Health?
+Q: How do I make an appointment for behavioral health?

-859-323-5511 between 8 a.m. - 4:30 p.m., Monday - Friday to schedule a Behavioral Health appointment.
+859-323-5511 between 8 a.m. - 4:30 p.m., Monday - Friday to schedule a behavioral

 Q: What if I need to cancel or reschedule my appointment?

 give notice that you will not be able to make your appointment and reschedule

 Q: What should I bring to my appointment?